kjaymiller/postgrest-demo/README.md

 # PostgREST Demo

-This project provides a simple setup to expose a PostgreSQL database as a RESTful API using [PostgREST](https://postgrest.org/).
-It includes a Docker configuration for running PostgREST, Swagger UI for documentation, and a SQL script to set up the necessary database permissions.
+This project provides a unified Docker image to expose a PostgreSQL database as a RESTful API using [PostgREST](https://postgrest.org/) and serve [Swagger UI](https://swagger.io/tools/swagger-ui/) for documentation.

+It uses `supervisord` to run both PostgREST and Nginx (for Swagger UI) in a single container.

 ## Project Structure

-- `Dockerfile.postgrest`: Configures the PostgREST container.
+- `Dockerfile`: Multi-stage build that packages PostgREST and Swagger UI.
+- `nginx.conf`: Nginx configuration for serving Swagger UI.
+- `supervisord.conf`: Supervisor configuration to manage PostgREST and Nginx processes.
-- `Dockerfile.swagger`: Configures the Swagger UI container.
+- `start.sh`: Entrypoint script to configure the Swagger UI API URL and start Supervisor.
-- `docker-compose.yml`: Orchestrates both services.
-- `permissions.sql`: SQL script to create the anonymous web role and grant read-only permissions to specific tables.
+- `permissions.sql`: SQL script to set up the necessary database permissions.

 ## Prerequisites